mozilla/DeepSpeech/doc/TRAINING.rst

 Transfer-Learning (new alphabet)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to train a DeepSpeech model for a new language, or if you just want to add new characters to your custom English model, you will have to use transfer-learning.
+If you want to continue training an alphabet-based DeepSpeech model (i.e. not a UTF-8 model) on a new language, or if you just want to add new characters to your custom alphabet, you will probably want to use transfer-learning instead of fine-tuning.
+If you're starting with a pre-trained UTF-8 model -- even if your data comes from a different language or uses a different alphabet -- the model will be able to predict your new transcripts, and you should use fine-tuning instead.

-In a nutshell, DeepSpeech's transfer-learning allows you to copy certain layers from a pre-trained model, initialize new layers for your target data, stitched together the old and new layers, and update all layers via gradient descent.
-You will remove the pre-trained output layer (and optionally more layers) and reinitializing parameters to fit your target alphabet.
+In a nutshell, DeepSpeech's transfer-learning allows you to remove certain layers from a pre-trained model, initialize new layers for your target data, stitch together the old and new layers, and update all layers via gradient descent.
+You will remove the pre-trained output layer (and optionally more layers) and reinitialize parameters to fit your target alphabet.
 The simplest case of transfer-learning is when you remove just the output layer.

-In DeepSpeech's implementation, all removed layers are contiguous, starting from the output layer.
+In DeepSpeech's implementation of transfer-learning, all removed layers will be contiguous, starting from the output layer.
 The key flag you will want to experiment with is ``--drop_source_layers``.
 This flag accepts an integer from ``1`` to ``5`` and allows you to specify how many layers you want to remove from the pre-trained model.
-For example, if you supplied ``--drop_source_layers 3``, you will drop the output layer, penultimate layer, and LSTM layer from your pre-trained model.
-All those layers will be reinintialized, and crucially the output layer will be defined to match your supplied target alphabet.
+For example, if you supplied ``--drop_source_layers 3``, you will drop the last three layers of the pre-trained model: the output layer, penultimate layer, and LSTM layer.
+All dropped layers will be reinintialized, and (crucially) the output layer will be defined to match your supplied target alphabet.

 You need to specify the location of the pre-trained model with ``--load_checkpoint_dir`` and define where your new model checkpoints will be saved with ``--save_checkpoint_dir``.
 You need to specify how many layers to remove (aka "drop") from the pre-trained model: ``--drop_source_layers``.
 You also need to supply your new alphabet file using the standard ``--alphabet_config_path`` (remember, using a new alphabet is the whole reason you want to use transfer-learning).